 The taxi fares are set by the council.

 We also have a Hackney Carriage Accessibility Policy (PDF 123KB)

 Brighton & Hove licensed private hire cars

-Brighton & Hove licensed private hire cars are look different to the Hackney Carriage style taxis.
-They will have doors signs which say 'PRIVATE HIRE', 'PRIOR BOOKING ONLY' and usually advertise a telephone number that you can call.
+Brighton & Hove licensed private hire cars look different to the Hackney Carriage style taxis.
+They will have signs on the doors which say 'PRIVATE HIRE', 'PRIOR BOOKING ONLY.'
+These taxis usually advertise a telephone number that you can call.
 The vehicle will have a green plate on the back with its licence number.
-The driver must display a council issued driver badge in the car.
+The driver must display a council-issued driver badge in the car.